Cross-Dock Door Design under Uncertainty: A two-stage DRO-based lower- and upper-bounding scheme: Computational experiment

-The optimal solution cost, say, $z^*=u= 7260.56$ is composed of the first stage entity building cost $\hat{C} = 1538$ \eqref{C1} and the second stage expected cost $5722.56$.
-Table C.2 in Appendix C shows the weights and the CD node-door assignment cost $\hat{F}^\omega$ \eqref{F-omega} under the scenarios $\{\omega\}$ in the ambiguity set members.
-There are six black swan scenarios.
+The optimal solution cost of model LIP-RN \eqref{LIP-RN}, denoted by $z_{RN}^*= 7260.56$, shown in Table \ref{I1.dim-results}, is composed of the cost of building the infrastructure of the first stage platform $\hat{C} = 1538$ \eqref{C1} and the second stage expected cost $5722.56$.
+There are six black swan scenarios in which outsourcing is required.
+Table C.3 in the Supplementary file shows the weights and the cross-docking node--door assignment cost $\hat{F}^\omega$ \eqref{F-omega} under the scenarios $\{\omega\}$ in the ambiguity set members.